LieutenantPeacock/lp-multisorter/README.md

 ```
 The command above reads an XML file at the location specified by `inputFile` and outputs the sorted result to the location specified by `outputFile`.
 Elements are sorted lexicographically by node name and then by the `"name"` attribute, and their attributes are sorted lexicographically by name.

-If `outputFile` is not specified, output goes to stdout; if `inputFile` is not specified, input is taken from stdin.
+If `outputFile` is not specified, output goes to stdout; if `inputFile` is also not specified, input is taken from stdin.

 Example: